Griffin-Thomas/Applied_Data_Science_Capstone/docs/index.md

 The traffic data was then imported and processed.
 To determine the overall street traffic volume near a neighbourhood, a Radius Neighbours Regressor was used to build a heatmap of traffic volume based on how busy the nearest roads are:
 <iframe src="https://griffin-thomas.github.io/Applied_Data_Science_Capstone/figs/third_map.html" height="650" width="100%"></iframe>
-It is interesting to note that there is a decent amount of traffic taking place east of the center of Toronto.
+Note that there is a decent amount of traffic taking place east of the center of Toronto.
 But if we refer back to our map of breakfast restaurants, we see that there is a relatively low density of restaurants east of the center.
 This indicates that there might be unmet demand in this area!

 Predicted traffic volume data using the regressor was then combined with neighbourhood latitudes and longitudes.
-It is very interesting (and expected) to see that there is some linear association between traffic volume and the number of breakfast restaurants in a given neighbourhood:
+It is very intriguing (and expected) to see that there is some linear association between traffic volume and the number of breakfast restaurants in a given neighbourhood:

 | Feature | Correlation with Total Breakfast Restaurants |
 |---------|----------------------------------------------|